Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander_javafx.md

 ### JavaFX Code

-Please check the full example code, as we don't explain how to use RGB values here, but only the JavaFX part.
+Please check the full example code, as we don't explain how to use RGB values, but only the JavaFX part.
 We want a user-interface that shows a color picker to control the LEDs one-by-one, a color picker to put the same color on all LEDs, and a clear button.

 ```java
 private static final int BYTES_PER_PIXEL = 3;